tower-supplies/eloquent.js/README.md

 });
 ```

-To create the database migrations the console command:
+Then create the database migrations via the console:

 ```bash
 npx drizzle-kit generate